Prunus ilicifolia: Description

-It is an evergreen shrub or small tree approaching 15 m in height, with dense, hard leaves (sclerophyllous foliage).
+It is an evergreen shrub or small tree approaching 15 m in height, with sclerophyllous foliage consisting of dense, hard, alternate leaves.
 The leaves are 1.6–12 cm long with a 4–25 mm petiole and spiny margins, somewhat resembling those of the holly.
-The leaves are dark green when mature and generally shiny on top, and have a smell resembling almonds when crushed; these are poisonous to eat, but not to handle.
-The flowers are small (1–5 mm), white, produced on racemes in the spring.
-The fruit is a cherry 12–25 mm in diameter, sweet in taste, with little flesh surrounding the smooth seed.
+The leaves are dark green when mature and generally shiny on top, and have a smell resembling almonds when crushed.

+The flowers are small (1–5 mm), white, produced on racemes in the spring from March to May.
+The flowers are terminal on small stalks, with the youngest at the cluster center.
+The fruit is 12–25 mm in diameter, sweet in taste, with little flesh surrounding the smooth seed.